 Bias and Limitations:

-Limitations:
+The above research, and subsequent regression analysis must acknowledge inherent dataset influences on the observations and conclusions.
+Those influences include the following:

+Limitations -

 Fictitious Data: The dataset used is entirely fictitious and was created solely for exercise purposes.
 As a result, the findings are not reflective of real world statistics.